intelligent-control-lab/ModelVerification.jl/docs/src/toolbox_flow.md

 ### `search_branches`

 ```@docs
 search_branches(search_method::BFS, split_method, prop_method, problem, model_info)
 advance_split(max_iter::Int, search_method::BFS, split_method, prop_method, problem, model_info)
 ```

+`search_branches` is the core method used for the verification process.
+It consists of several submethods that we are going to summarize in the following.
+In the first iteration, the method initializes the branches as the whole safety property's input-output domain and seeks to verify this instance.
+If the solver cannot provide a result (i.e., we obtain an `:unknown` answer), the method proceeds to split either the input space or the ReLU nodes (based on the solver chosen).
+To this end, the first submethod called is

+1. `prepare_method`: this method retrieves all the information to perform either the forward or backward propagation of the input domain to compute the splitting phase.
+The result is stored in two variables called `batch_out_spec`, `batch_info`, which contain the batch of the outputs and a dictionary containing all the information of each node in the model.

+2. The result of the previous method is then used in the `propagate` function.
+This latter

+3.  `process_bounds`
+4.  `check_inclusion`
+5.  `split_branch`

 ## 3. Results and how to interpret them: _so is my model good to go?_
 The result is either a `BasicResult`, `CounterExampleResult`,